petehellyer/Neuroscience-Python-Course-Development/Exercises/Exercises.md

 ## 4. Parse a corrupted file (⭐️⭐️)
-There is a text file that is a matrix where each row in the matrix is a row in the file and the columns in the matrix are separated by  `\t `.
+There is a text file (*corrupted_mat.txt* in the Exercise folder) that is a matrix where each row in the matrix is a row in the file and the columns in the matrix are separated by  `\t `.
 The matrix should only have numbers, but, because of some internal errors, the matrix has been corrupted and some of the lines contain words.
 Write a *function* that:
 1. Import the file
 2. Excludes the rows with words
 3. Returns the fixed matrix as a numpy array